What is a tooth abscess?

 - root canal treatment, which involves cleaning out the abscess and other material from the root of the tooth, and then filling and sealing it

-- tooth removal (extraction), which only happens if you have a severe infection or your tooth can't be saved.
+- tooth removal (extraction), which only happens if you have a severe infection, or your tooth cannot be saved

 Generally, early treatment can cure the infection and save the tooth.